spaceman-dev/GFG-Must-Do-Coding-Questions/Linked_Lists/README.md

     Output: 4 2 2 1 8 7 6 5
     Explanation: The first 4 elements 1,2,2,4 are reversed first and then the next 4 elements 5,6,7,8.
 Hence, the resultant linked list is 4->2->2->1->8->7->6->5.

+## 5. Intersection point in Y shaped linked lists:
+    Given two singly linked lists of size N and M, write a program to get the point where two linked lists intersect each other.
+    Example 1:
+    Input:
+    LinkList1 = 3->6->9->common
+    LinkList2 = 10->common
+    common = 15->30->NULL
+    Output: 15

 ## 6. Detect loop in linked list:
     Given a linked list of N nodes.
 The task is to check if the linked list has a loop.
 Linked list can contain self loop.
     Example 1: